-- Directions for the best exit route are posted within each suite near the circuit breaker box.
+Directions for the best exit route are posted within each apartment near the circuit breaker box.

-- In the case of inclement weather, residents should move to the Lodge (Community Building) where the emergency responding staff member will let them into the building if it is after operating hours.
+In the case of inclement weather, residents should move to the Community Building where the emergency responding staff member will let them into the building if it is after operating hours.

 If you spot a fire:

-- Inform a Housing and Residence Life staff member or someone in the Community Building (Lodge)
+Inform a Housing and Residence Life staff member or someone in the Community Building

 To keep safe in a fire:

-- Go to the designated gathering spot or Community Building (Lodge).
+Go to the designated gathering spot or Community Building.
 Stay there until you receive further instructions from Housing and Residence Life staff or University Police.

-- In the case of inclement weather, residents should move to the Lodge (Community Building) where the emergency responding staff member will let them into the building if it is after operating hours.
+In the case of inclement weather, residents should move to the Community Building where the emergency responding staff member will let them into the building if it is after operating hours.